Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Discussion

-It is customary in machine learning to evaluate methodological progress based on performance on a small number of benchmarks, such as MNIST~\citep{lecun1998gradient} or ImageNet~\citep{deng2009imagenet}.
-Similarly, IHDP has become a de facto benchmark for causal effect estimation~\citep{hill2011bayesian,shalit2016estimating,alaa2018limits,shi2019adapting}.
-However, IHDP is smaller than most machine learning benchmarks and even more susceptible to ``test set overfitting''.
-Even disregarding the size discrepancy it may be argued that benchmarks for causal effect estimation suffer even more from going stale as the strong assumptions we make (or synthesize) need not hold in the tasks we wish to apply our models to.
+{\blockedit It is customary in machine learning to evaluate methodological progress based on performance on a small number of well-established benchmarks, such as MNIST~\citep{lecun1998gradient} or ImageNet~\citep{deng2009imagenet}.
+Similarly, IHDP has become a de facto benchmark for causal effect estimation~\citep{hill2011bayesian,shalit2016estimating,alaa2018limits,shi2019adapting,curth2021doing}.
+However, IHDP is smaller than most machine learning benchmarks and susceptible to ``test set overfitting''.
+Even disregarding the size issue, it may be argued that benchmarks for causal effect estimation are more prone to going stale as the strong assumptions we make (or synthesize) need not hold in the tasks we wish to apply our models to \citep{curth2021doing}.
 Moreover, the relatively simple form of the outcome model, the small dimensionality, and the structured fully observed nature of the data makes IHDP a much easier challenge than what we may face in for example analysis of electronic healthcare records.
-Towards understanding the behavior of different estimators, a dataset like IHDP provides but a single sample of the problems we may encounter in applications.
-We believe it is of utmost importance for the field as a whole to produce a larger set of benchmarks that reflect the diversity of real-world observational studies, and that the recent ACIC challenge~\citep{shimoni2018benchmarking} is a good step in this direction.
+The Jobs dataset, on the other hand, offers realistic data but suffers from small sample size and a small number of measured covariates.
+Towards understanding the behavior of different estimators, datasets like IHDP and Jobs are not necessarily representative samples of the problems we may encounter in applications.
+However, we believe that the least a proposed method should show is that under controlled, sometimes idealized conditions, it performs on par with similar methods \citep{dorie2019rejoinder}.
+Indeed, as \citet{curth2021doing} advocate, we can see that among a class of similar neural network models our proposed methods perform well, and the addition of balancing terms improved performance; we might however set only limited stock in comparisons with methods which makes completely different assumptions about the data, such as Causal Forest \citep{wager2018estimation}.
+Finally, we believe it is of utmost importance for the field as a whole to produce a larger set of benchmarks that reflect the diversity of real-world observational studies, and that the recent ACIC challenge~\citep{shimoni2018benchmarking} is a good step in this direction. }